-If you want to give your bags a little extra flair, Rachel Hardage, deputy editor for Real Simple Weddings, suggests adding disposable cameras, local delicacies like soft pretzels in Philadelphia or pralines for a “N'awlins” soiree, and personalized door cards - print a mad-lib inspired one, such as “Do Not Disturb!
-We're still sleeping off the (insert drink name) and endless dancing to (insert song).”
+For a little extra flair consider local delicacies like soft pretzels in Philadelphia or pralines in New Orleans, and personalized door cards – print a mad-lib inspired one, such as “Do Not Disturb!
+We’re still sleeping off the (insert drink name) and endless dancing to (insert song).”

-You can also get creative with the receptacle itself.
-Birch loves reusable shopping bags or totes, as well as containers that showcase the couple's personalities, hometown or wedding locale, such as a fly fishing creel for a wedding in Sun Valley, or a wine crate in Napa.
-For other inventive options, check out BakeItPretty.com (retro popcorn tubs), says Hardage, or MelangerieNYC.com (handmade “To Have and To Hold” totes).
+You also can get creative with the receptacle itself.
+Birch loves reusable shopping bags or totes, as well as containers that showcase the couple’s personalities, hometown or wedding locale, such as a wine crate in Napa.